CCE Country Profile

 The Cook Islands has adopted public awareness communication strategies to enable climate change actions.
 The 2nd Joint National Action Plan for Climate Change and Disaster Risk Management 2016-2020 (2016) mandates relevant authorities, including environmental agencies and schools, to build public awareness in the community with regard to early warning and environmental responsibility.
 The Plan also emphasizes the promotion of Indigenous knowledge when building public awareness programs on climate change.
 The Cook Islands’ National Climate Change Policy 2018-2028 (2018) also encourages public awareness of climate change.
 The Policy recognizes the importance of raising climate change awareness among the citizenry since “increasing the awareness of climate change allows people to make better decisions through being well informed and being more prepared” (p.
 20).
 The Policy also recognizes the role of schools in nurturing public awareness and instigating climate actions.

 The country has reported on various public awareness programs that mobilize the people of the Cook Islands to take responsible actions towards the environment, particularly in relation to the islands’ vulnerability to natural hazards.
 In its 3rd National Communication (2019) the country states that the National Environment Services and other governmental agencies have implemented awareness activities such as translating climate change awareness campaign brochures into Māori, hosting special sessions to support school-based learning, and holding national events such as Takitumu Lagoon Day.
 The Lagoon Day is an Open Day for climate change that includes a communications campaign to encourage citizens to engage in climate change discourse and action.
-It was a collaborative event that involved various community and government agencies with sessions that were interactive and educational in nature were held for schools, communities and businesses.
+It was a collaborative event that involved various community and government agencies with sessions that were interactive and educational in nature held for schools, communities and businesses.
 The event was last held in 2015.

 II) Climate change and public access to information

 The Cook Islands recognizes public access to information as a necessary tool to ensure people are informed of climate change and its effects.
 For example, the 2nd Joint National Action Plan for Climate Change and Disaster Risk Management 2016-2020 (2016) outlines a strategy related to research, monitoring, and information management to provide quality information on climate change and disaster risk to assist with decision-making.
-One output of this strategy is that “readily accessible, transparent and understandable information is available on-line” (2016, p.
+One output of this strategy is that “readily accessible, transparent and understandable information is available online” (2016, p.
 58).

-The country’s National Environment Service also provides information on climate change on their website; produces television and radio programs and advertisements; and contributes to newspapers, newsletters, and other written publications both locally and regionally.
+The country’s National Environment Service also provides information on climate change on its website; produces television and radio programs and advertisements; and contributes to newspapers, newsletters, and other written publications both locally and regionally.
 According to the National Climate Change Policy 2018-2028 (2018), the Climate Change Cook Islands Office “should also take on an information sharing and distribution role” as the main contact point with international organizations (2018, p.
 23).
 In addition, the Climate Change Cook Island National Climate Change Policy’s website hosts information and videos about climate change in the Cook Islands.
-The Cook Islands Ministry of Finance plays a role in coordinating climate partnerships and creating publicly accessible newsletters detailing climate oriented funding partnerships.
+The Cook Islands Ministry of Finance plays a role in coordinating climate partnerships and creating publicly accessible newsletters detailing climate-oriented funding partnerships.

 III) Climate change and public participation